 Insights from Mindshare

-I would distill the activity down to three main components.
+I would distill the activity into three main components.
 The Alumni Board, the monthly events with guest speakers, and networking among my class members.

 First, think of the Alumni Board as access to the who’s who of technology in the greater Washington area.
 Our first meeting was held at the Capital One Arena with Ted Leonsis as our speaker.
 At the event, I immediately recognized people from my past startups and really enjoyed reconnecting with them.
 This includes Mike Lincoln from Cooley LLP and Carter Griffin from Updata Partners.
 I had worked with Mike when I was part of a start-up called the VCampus, which we took public in 1997, and with Carter at a company called Brivo Systems which is now the technology basis for Amazon’s “in-garage” delivery service.

 Second, speaking events have been insightful.
 The one speaker I want to share was Jon Jackson from Mobile Posse.
 Jon is an entrepreneur with a quiet determined demeanor that can relate his journey in a credible manner.
-Often, when speaking of their startups, founders glorify the experience with summary tales of getting funding, building a team, working 20 hours a day 7 days a week with constant growth on a plan that was born out of a godlike vision.
+Often, when speaking of their startups, founders glorify the experience with summary tales of getting funding, building a team, and working 20 hours a day 7 days a week with constant growth on a plan that was born out of a godlike vision.
 Those stories/soundbites are not the point of Mindshare and are rarely true (see Scott Blakely’s book The Messy Middle).
 We are here to learn about the true tales of self-doubt, identify failure in a strategy, what it takes to overcome that failure, and realize that change and flexibility are what lead to success.
 True entrepreneurs are on a lifetime pursuit, often moving through multiple companies and startups before technology catches up with the vision that is developed along the way.
 Jon’s story is one such lifetime pursuit of unlocking the power of mobile ad-based revenue.
 The span of this pursuit is summed up neatly in this article from Washington Executive.